John-Paul-R/kits/docs/RINGS.md

 Command: `/kit resetPlayerRingSelection <player> <ring_name>`\
 Requires Permission: `kits.manage`

-Resets the cooldown for a specific ring, allowing the player to claim from it again.
+Resets the ring selection for a specific player.
+For permanent choice rings, this allows the player to make a new selection.
+Also resets the cooldown for the ring, allowing the player to claim from it again.

 ### Managing Ring Commands